 One Birth Story Of A Father Traumatized By Birth

-There is so much focus on TABS (trauma after birth syndrome) that has increased since the 1980s … as it effects women.
+There is so much focus on TABS (trauma after birth syndrome) that has increased since the 1980s … as it affects women.
 But men are impacted by birth as well and too often left feeling traumatized.
-In fact often more so then women.
+In fact often more so than women.
 This is true of almost all trauma.
 When we personally experience something traumatic we have the ability to process things.
 When we see someone we love having a challenging personal experience we often feel absolutely helpless and have huge difficulty dealing with these feelings.

 We have to go back to look at fathers in birth over the past 45 years.